mrsilver76/listporter/README.md

 The program outputs a more detailed set of logs than displayed on the screen.
 These can be helpful when trying to debug so, if you raise an issue, please be prepared to share them.

-You can find out where the logs are located by reading the output of `PlexPU -h`.
+You can find out where the logs are located by reading the output of `ListPorter -h`.
 There is a hidden command line argument `-v` or `--verbose` which will also log the API calls made to the Plex server.
 Logs older than 14 days are deleted every time the program runs.

 >[!NOTE]
 >All log files generated by the program automatically censor the Plex token and Machine ID.